 Discover the magic of Price Prediction.

-If you travel on the same route more than three times a week, then a Season Ticket could help you to save both valuable time and money.
+If you travel on the same route more than three times a week, then a Transport for Wales Season ticket could help you to save both valuable time and money.
 Not only that, they're available in a number of flexible options to suit different time frames.

 They're types of train discount cards you can buy for £30 for unlimited use.
 You can get up to a 1/3 off the price of Off-Peak train tickets when using a Railcard.
 From kids to elderly people, there are great discounts out there to be had.